brummer10/GxBoobTube.lv2/README.md

 # GxBoobTube.lv2
-The BoobTube is a little tube boost pedal simulation, it's a variation of the BoobTube.
+The BoobTube is a little tube boost pedal simulation, it's a variation of the ValveCaster.
 It adds some overdrive and tube compression along with boosting the signal

 ![GxBoobTube](https://raw.githubusercontent.com/brummer10/GxBoobTube.lv2/master/GxBoobTube.png)